Dick Laan: Films

-In 1978, 5 years after Dick Laan's death, Harrie Geelen directed and wrote the screenplay for a movie about Pinkeltje, which was quite successful in the Netherlands and starred Aart Staartjes as Pinkeltje and Wieteke van Dort as his female companion Pinkelotje.
+In 1978, 5 years after Dick Laan's death, Harrie Geelen directed and wrote the screenplay for a live-action Pinkeltje film, which was quite successful in the Netherlands and starred Aart Staartjes as Pinkeltje and Wieteke van Dort as his female companion Pinkelotje.

 Legacy

-Pinkeltje's popularity in the Netherlands is witnessed by the forty-plus nursery schools and kindergartens named Pinkeltje, Pinkelotje or after another character from the books.
+Pinkeltje's popularity in the Netherlands is witnessed by the forty-plus nursery schools and kindergartens named after Pinkeltje, Pinkelotje or other characters from the books.

 Tributes

-In Heemstede, where Laan spent the last years of his life, a street was named the Dick Laanlaan (laan = lane) in his honor, later changed to the "Laan van Dick Laan".
+In Heemstede, where Laan spent the last years of his life, a street was named the Dick Laanlaan (laan means 'lane') in his honor, later changed to the "Laan van Dick Laan".
 Almere has also a Dick Laan street and in his birthplace Wormerveer is a Dick Laan square.